-Have I looked for ways to expand my current role by identifying unmet needs in the organization?
+- Have I looked for ways to expand my current role by identifying unmet needs in the organization?

-> - If there is little chance for advancement in my role, are there any other roles with my current employer that could help me learn new skills and address new challenges?
+- If there is little chance for advancement in my role, are there any other roles with my current employer that could help me learn new skills and address new challenges?

-> What to do when you know it's time to move on
+What to do when you know it's time to move on

-> OK, so you've pondered the above questions and think it's probably time to move on from your current job.
+OK, so you've pondered the above questions and think it's probably time to move on from your current job.
 But before you look for similar work elsewhere, here are two more questions to ask yourself:

-> - If my employer offered me a promotion, would I really want the new job?
+- If my employer offered me a promotion, would I really want the new job?

-> - If not, is there a job somewhere else in the company that excites me?
+- If not, is there a job somewhere else in the company that excites me?

-> If your answer is "No!" to both of these questions, you may need to do more than just look for a better version of your current job.
+If your answer is "No!" to both of these questions, you may need to do more than just look for a better version of your current job.
 You may need a career makeover.
 When choosing a new field or industry, think about where there is consistent and sustained job growth.
-(Check out our list of the top 12 jobs of the future.)
+(Check out our post on how to future-proof your career.)
 If you do decide to change careers, you can often improve your odds of making a successful transition by first taking on part-time roles, temporary work, or project and consulting opportunities.

-> Time to look for a new job?
+Time to look for a new job?
 Robert Half can help you find the right opportunity!